karatelabs/karate/karate-core/README.md

 * Embed [video-recordings of tests](#karate-chrome) into the HTML report from a Docker container
 * Windows [Desktop application automation](https://twitter.com/KarateDSL/status/1052432964804640768) using the Microsoft [WinAppDriver](https://github.com/Microsoft/WinAppDriver)
 * [Android and iOS mobile support](https://github.com/intuit/karate/issues/743) via [Appium](http://appium.io)
-* Seamlessly mix API and UI tests within the same script, for example sign-in using an API and speed-up your tests
+* Seamlessly mix API and UI tests within the same script, for example [sign-in using an API](https://github.com/intuit/karate#http-basic-authentication-example) and speed-up your tests
 * Use the power of Karate's [`match`](https://github.com/intuit/karate#prepare-mutate-assert) assertions and [core capabilities](https://github.com/intuit/karate#features) for UI assertions
 * Simple [retry and polling](#retry) based "wait" strategy, no need to wade through esoteric concepts such as "implicit waits"
 * Simpler, [elegant, and *DRY* alternative](#locator-lookup) to the so-called "Page Object Model" pattern
 * Carefully designed [fluent-API](#chaining) to handle common combinations such as a [`submit()` + `click()`](#submit) action
-* Elegant syntax for the typical challenges such as waiting for a [page-load](#waitforurl-instead-of-submit) or [element](#waitfor)
+* Elegant syntax for typical web-automation challenges such as waiting for a [page-load](#waitforurl-instead-of-submit) or [element to appear](#waitfor)
 * Execute JavaScript in the browser with [one-liners](#script) - for example to [get data out of an HTML table](#scripts)
 * [Compose re-usable functions](#function-composition) based on your specific environment or application needs
 * Comprehensive support for user-input types including [key-combinations](#special-keys) and [`mouse()`](#mouse) actions